Continuous Noise Model for Quantum Circuits: Approximate Treatment of the Noise

 \subsection{Methodology for Analyzing Noisy Quantum Circuits}

 The approximate propagation model is used to estimate circuit-level error rates with reduced computational cost.
-It replaces explicit gate-by-gate Monte Carlo sampling with an analytic description of coherent error growth.
+It replaces gate-by-gate noise sampling with an analytic estimate of the final local error widths.